HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Our Take Away

 The Peterson Real Fyre isn’t the least expensive approach in Gas Fireplace installations.
-Still, it does meet the need of anyone without an existing chimney or looking to place a gas fireplace on and “Interior Wall.”
+Still, it does meet the needs of anyone without an existing chimney or looking to place a gas fireplace on an “Interior Wall.”

-With two options for fuel hookup: Liquid Propane or Natural Gas.
-The Stacked Split Oak Log Set features a 36,000 BTU output and includes a Safe Piezo Battery operated Electronic Ignition with Thermostatic Remote Control, provided for customizable heat settings.
+There are two fuel hookup options: liquid propane or natural gas.
+The Stacked Split Oak Log Set features a 36,000 BTU output and includes a Safe Piezo battery-operated Electronic Ignition with Thermostatic Remote Control, which provides customizable heat settings.

-While this is the most expensive gas log set we reviewed, and requires additional purchases (Box, Grate, Gas line), If you’re looking for a Vent-Free gas log insert – this is a great choice from a reputable brand.
+While this is the most expensive gas log set we reviewed and requires additional purchases (Box, Grate, Gas line), if you’re looking for a Vent-Free gas log insert, this is an excellent choice from a reputable brand.

 Best “Vent-Free” Gas Log Set with Remote – Peterson